InsightX (INX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 InsightX Historical Price

-According to the latest data gathered on InsightX live price page, the current price of InsightX is 0.00106148USD.
-The circulating supply of InsightX(INX) is 205.17M INX , giving it a market capitalization of $217.72K.
+According to the latest data gathered on InsightX live price page, the current price of InsightX is 0.00118061USD.
+The circulating supply of InsightX(INX) is 205.17M INX , giving it a market capitalization of $242.23K.

 The InsightX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.